zhermin/ADCS-Web/README.md

 * For None predictions, jump to pages if there are a lot of predictions (press Enter after typing a page number and click 'GO') or use the Prev/Next buttons to navigate
 * Buttons above every table to download as CSV (Excel-readable file)
 * Quick summary table to highlight the lot IDs and wafer IDs with chipping images
+* Data persistence so that users can upload images in batches and still observe previous results